yjpeng11/Moonwalk_CNN/README.md

 Tensorflow implementation of "Two-stream Convolutional Neural Networks Fails to Understand Motion Congruency in Human Actions"

 ## Publication
-#### Two-stream Convolutional Neural Networks Fails to Understand Motion Congruency in Human Actions
+#### Weak integration of form and motion in two-stream CNNs for action recognition
 Yujia Peng, Tianmin Shu, and Hongjing Lu

 ## Getting started